labex-labs/open-source-labs/rust/rust-book/lab-ch20-02-multithreaded/step10.md

 }
 ```

-Listing 20-16: Modifying `ThreadPool` to store the sender of a channel that
-transmits `Job` instances
+Listing 20-16: Modifying `ThreadPool` to store the sender of a channel that transmits `Job` instances

-In `ThreadPool::new`, we create our new channel [1] and have the pool hold the
+In `ThreadPool::new`, we create our new channel \[1\] and have the pool hold the sender \[2\].
-sender [2].
 This will successfully compile.

-Let’s try passing a receiver of the channel into each `Worker` as the thread
-pool creates the channel.
-We know we want to use the receiver in the thread
-that the `Worker` instances spawn, so we’ll reference the `receiver` parameter
-in the closure.
-The code in Listing 20-17 won’t quite compile yet.
+Let's try passing a receiver of the channel into each `Worker` as the thread pool creates the channel.
+We know we want to use the receiver in the thread that the `Worker` instances spawn, so we'll reference the `receiver` parameter in the closure.
+The code in Listing 20-17 won't quite compile yet.

 Filename: `src/lib.rs`